Build skills and strategies to expand your influence, working with an expert coach and peer cohort to advance your own

 How Will You Learn?

 This online course was specially designed for EPIC to provide active, live engagement with a small group of participants and an expert instructor.
 It isn’t cobbled together from cookie-cutter modules or passive webinars—it offers meaningful, relevant learning and connects you to an important network of people and resources.
-The online course uses platforms and co-working tools that facilitate group interaction and collaboration, accessible from your browser.
+All platforms and tools are accessible from your browser.

 Each live session will include an online presentation and group discussion.
 In addition to these course sessions, participants will have assignments between sessions for which they will be expected to do some light readings; reflect deeply on their personal and professional goals, patterns, beliefs, and contexts; and put insights into action.
 There is also an option to participate in peer coaching to explore challenges and successes as well as reflect with other EPIC members who have diverse experiences and expertise.

 Who Should Take This Course?

 This course is designed for practitioners who want to amplify their ability to drive change.
 It does not directly address research methods or the creation of specific research deliverables; the focus is on building skills to understand and influence the contexts in which your research happens and the organizations and processes your research can change.
 Your work context should be consistent for the length of this course because the coursework involves a deep exploration of the environment within which you want to have an impact.
 That doesn’t mean you need to be a full-time employee within an organization; you might be a freelancer or consultant with various clients, or you may want to catalyze change in a context you’ve been involved with in another way.
 The strategies we will cover will travel with you for life, allowing you to maximize your impact as a change agent in new contexts in the future.